 Inês is an aspiring documentary filmmaker and photographer from Lisbon, Portugal.
 With a background in communication and media sciences and a major in film and television studies, she has been drawn to visual anthropology and documentary film as a way to (attempt to) understand the human complexity and turn it into visual statements.
 She hopes to seek and give voice to discourses that often fall between the cracks of history.

-Inês was awarded a Fulbright scholarship in 2016 and is currently pursuing the MFA in Documentary Film and Video Production at Stanford University.
+Inês was awarded a Fulbright scholarship in 2017 and 2018 and a Calouste Gulbenkian grant in 2018.
+She is currently pursuing the MFA in Documentary Film and Video Production at Stanford University.